marco-fiumara/learning-python-projects/Coffee_Machine/README.md

 The following is an example interaction of a user using the program.

-(NOTE: The `>` you see is not included in the program, but indicates where the user has inputted information.)
+(NOTE: The `>` you see is not included in the program, but indicates where the user has inputted information)

 ```
 Write action (buy, fill, take, remaining, exit):